-Our projects have looked at a wide range of issues from the potential abatement from peatland restoration, exploring potential methods for measuring the extent of peatland that has been drained in Scotland, to analysing the practical implications of a revision to the International Inventory for Wetlands under the IPCC.
+Our projects examine a wide breadth of interests, from the potential abatement from peatland restoration, exploring issues with restoration methods and understanding the extent of peatland that has been drained in Scotland, to analysing the practical implications of a revision to the International Inventory for Wetlands under the IPCC.

 Our study on the current state of science on the impact of burning on peat and peat soils was a timely contribution to the review of the Muirburn Code in Scotland.

 Our suite of indicators of climate change risks, impacts and actions gives a detailed picture of the health of the natural environment as the climate changes.